 Banks also look at net worth to determine creditworthiness when applying for a line of credit.
 And, investors want to analyze your finances before investing in your company.

 As a small business owner, you need an easy way to track your transactions.
-Patriot’s online accounting software is simple and made for the non-accountant.
-We offer free, U.S.-based support.
+Patriot’s online accounting software is simple and made for small business owners and their accountants.
+We offer free, USA-based support.
 Try it for free today.